 HB1584 (2026) Detail

-Directing the department of health and human services to provide notice of medical and religious exemptions from immunization requirements and relative to the form of such exemption.
+(New Title) directing the department of health and human services to provide notice of medical and religious exemptions from immunization requirements, relative to income eligibility for the New Hampshire child care scholarship program and reallocating certain revenues to fund the program, and relative to notice of drug pricing options.

 12Feb2026...
 0324h